studionone/autocomplete/README.md

 ```

 ### template
 The template should be a string.
 This string will need to be an `li` item.
 Any variables should be passed in with double curly braces.
-Underscore then compiles that template and feeds the variables in.
+The template is then compiled, replacing variables with real data as the result set is looped through.

 **Example:**
 ```js